github/developer.github.com/content/v3/activity/notifications.md

 * Commits the user authors or commits
 * Any discussion in which the user actively participates

-All Notification API calls require the <strong>"notifications"</strong> or
-<strong>"repo</strong> API scopes.
-Doing this will give read-only access to
-some Issue/Commit content.
+All Notification API calls require the `notifications` or `repo` API scopes.
+Doing this will give read-only access to some Issue/Commit content.
 You will still need the "repo" scope to access Issues and Commits from their respective endpoints.